 To run their content on any public cloud platform, content owners like major Hollywood studios require vendors to comply with security best practices that are defined both internally and by organizations such as the MPAA.

-Although each studio has slightly different requirements, Securing Rendering Workloads provides best practices for building a hybrid render farm.
-You can also find security whitepapers and compliance documentation at cloud.google.com/security.
+Each studio has different requirements for securing rendering workloads.
+You can find security whitepapers and compliance documentation at cloud.google.com/security.

-If you have questions about the security compliance audit process, speak to your GCP representative.
+If you have questions about the security compliance audit process, speak to your Google Cloud representative.